 Transportation in Tawas Point State Park

-Right next to the campground, they have a big parking facility that can accommodate cars and RVs.
+Right next to the campground, there is a large parking lot that can accommodate cars and RVs.
 The parking is spacious and is only a two-minute walk away from the beach.
-There is a smooth paved road till there.
-But if you want to go in deeper, there is only a dirt road leading towards the Tawas beach.
+There is a smooth paved road up until the lot.
+If you want to go in deeper, there is only a dirt road leading towards the Tawas beach.
 It’s best to leave your car and then explore the rest of the area on foot.

 Campgrounds and parking in Tawas Point State Park

 Tawas Point Camper Cabins

 Four cabins are available at Tawas Point.
 Each cabin sleeps six people and has basic electricity.
 Microwaves and coffeepots are standard in each cabin as well as a refrigerator.
 The main bathroom building is nearby, supplying running water.
 Please be aware that no pets are allowed in the cabins.